Boorman Family Genealogy - Growing Our Family Tree

 Claudia's Maternal COMPTON Connected Surnames (Direct Line):

-ANDREW, RICHARDSON, COATES, JEFFERY, ROBINSON, COSSEY,
+COMPTON, and ANDREW, RICHARDSON, COATES, JEFFERY, ROBINSON, COSSEY,

 NEWMAN, WHITAKER, CHILDEROY, HASZARD, SPENCER, LISLE